 Once the AD process is completed it produces a digestate.

-If the only waste feedstock to the anaerobic digestion process is farmyard manure or slurry only, we accept that the digestate can be spread on agricultural land as a fertiliser or soil conditioner without being regulated as waste.
-However, you would still need to comply with the code of good agricultural practice and any requirements for Nitrate Vulnerable Zones.
+If the only waste feedstock to the anaerobic digestion process is farmyard manure or slurry, we accept that the digestate can be spread on agricultural land as a fertiliser or soil conditioner without being regulated as waste.
+However, you still need to comply with the code of good agricultural practice and any requirements for Nitrate Vulnerable Zones.

 Register this exemption

-If you can’t comply with the limits and quantities in this exemption you will need to apply for an environmental permit.
+If you cannot comply with the limits and quantities in this exemption you will need to apply for an environmental permit.